 How soon will I recover?

-Crohn’s disease sometimes comes back and affects another part of your bowel.
+Crohn’s disease sometimes comes back and affects another part of your bowel or a part near to where the join was made.

 Crohn’s disease causes inflammation of your bowel.
 Surgery is usually recommended if medication fails to improve your symptoms.